Generalized Heralded Generation of Non-Gaussian States Using an Optical Parametric Amplifier: Squeezed Vacuum Signal Input

 with $\alpha_{1}=\sinh r^{\prime}\cosh r+\cosh r^{\prime}\sinh r$, $\alpha_{2}=\cosh r^{\prime}\cosh r+\sinh r^{\prime}\sinh r$, and $\xi^{\prime\prime}=r^{\prime\prime}e^{i\varphi^{\prime\prime}}$ defines the new squeezing parameter $r^{\prime\prime}$ and phase $\varphi^{\prime\prime}$ for the output state which determined by

 with $\zeta_{1}=\tanh re^{i\theta},\zeta_{2}=\tanh r^{\prime}e^{i\varphi}$, and the phase factor $\varTheta(\eta,\xi)$ determined with

+For the parameters ($g$,$r$,$\eta$,$\theta$) considered herein, the success probability for preparing the state lies in the range of $10^{-4}$ to $10^{-2}$.
+This probability decreases with increasing gain $g$, as it is determined by $\eta|\mathcal{N^{\prime\prime}}|^{-2}$.
+In contrast, the quality (fidelity) of the output state saturates with increasing $g$ .
+This trade-off implies that by choosing $g$ appropriately, a high-quality nG state $\vert\Psi^{\prime}\rangle$ can be generated with a practically acceptable success probability, thereby keeping the experimental overhead low.

 This result indicates that the output state belongs to a family of squeezed superpositions of the zero- and two-photon Fock states.
 The coefficients of the superposition can be controlled by adjusting the initial squeezing parameter $r$ and amplitude gain $g$.
-As shown in a recent study \citep{2024catstate}, such states are important resources for the efficient generation of high-fidelity, large-amplitude ($\alpha\ge2$) SC states.
+As shown in a recent studies such states are important resources for the efficient generation of high-fidelity, large-amplitude ($\alpha\ge2$) SC states \citep{2024catstate} and quantum error correction and fault-tolerant quantum computation tasks \citep{RN14}.
 Notably, this process is functionally equivalent to performing two-photon subtraction ($a^{2}$) from the original SV state, or to a sequence of single-photon-subtracted-and-added ($a^{\dagger}a$):

 where $\vert r\rangle=S(r)\vert0\rangle$ with real squeezing parameter $r$.
 The equivalence between these two operations can be verified through the relation